D-Savel/express-typescript-template/README.md

-This is an express TypeScript Template copy the boilerplate template and run an express server in few seconds 2 routes are defined by default on this template:
+This is an express TypeScript Template copy the boilerplate template and run an express server in few seconds 4 routes are defined by default on this template:
  -localhost:PORT/
  -localhost:PORT/api/users
+ -localhost:PORT/api/users/creer
+ -localhost:PORT/docs => doc for API usage and test

 <p align="right">(<a href="#readme-top">back to top</a>)</p>